sst/sst/www/docs/advanced/testing.md

 ---

+## Quick start

+In this chapter we'll look at the different types of tests and share some tips on how to write them.

+To follow along, you can create the GraphQL starter by running `npx create-sst@latest` > `graphql` > `DynamoDB`.
+Alternatively, you can refer to [this example repo](https://github.com/serverless-stack/sst/tree/master/examples/create-sst-dynamo) based on the same template.

+If you are new to the GraphQL starter, it creates a very simple Reddit clone.
+You can submit links and it'll display all the links that have been submitted.
+You can check out the [Quick start](../quick-start.md) to see how it works.

+---

 ### Testing domain code

 Open up `services/core/article.ts`, it contains a `create()` function to create an article, and a `list()` function to list all submitted articles.
 This code is responsible for the _article domain_.